Sukanya Samriddhi Yojana Guide 2026

 | Account maturity | 21 years from account opening date |

-Deposits are made for only 15 years, but the account stays open for 21 years.
-From year 16 to year 21, no fresh deposits are required — the balance continues to earn compounding interest at the prevailing SSY rate.
+Deposits run for only 15 years, but the account stays open for 21.
+From year 16 to year 21, no fresh deposits are required; the balance keeps earning compounding interest at the prevailing SSY rate.
 This six-year compounding tail is one of the most underappreciated features of the scheme.

-You can deposit in a single lump sum or in as many instalments as you like within a financial year.
-There is no cap on the number of transactions.
+You can deposit in a single lump sum or in as many instalments as you like within a financial year, with no cap on the number of transactions.

 Interest rate

 The current SSY interest rate is 8.2% per annum, compounded annually.
-The Ministry of Finance reviews and announces the rate every quarter (April, July, October, January).
+The Ministry of Finance reviews and announces the rate every quarter, in April, July, October, and January.
 Interest is calculated on the minimum balance between the 10th and the last day of each calendar month and credited to the account at the end of the financial year.

-This means deposits made before the 10th of any month earn interest for that full month.
-A practical implication: making your annual deposit in April, before the 10th, earns you a full year of interest on that deposit.
+That means deposits made before the 10th of any month earn interest for the full month.
+In practice, depositing your annual amount in April, before the 10th, earns a full year of interest on that deposit.

 Irregular accounts

-If you fail to deposit the minimum Rs 250 in any financial year, the account is classified as irregular.
-Reactivation requires paying Rs 50 per defaulted year as a penalty, plus the minimum deposit for each missed year.
-The account continues to earn interest on the existing balance even while irregular.
+Fail to deposit the minimum Rs 250 in any financial year and the account gets classified as irregular.
+Reactivating it means paying Rs 50 per defaulted year as a penalty, plus the minimum deposit for each missed year.
+The account keeps earning interest on the existing balance even while irregular.

 Step 3: Calculate Your Target Corpus